The Architecture of Agency Volume 1 Everett's Demon

 The critic has a fallback: quantum events are microscopic, and brains are warm, wet, and macroscopic.
 Doesn’t all that indeterminacy average out into effectively classical neural machinery?

-It would, in a system built to suppress it.
-Brains are built to do the opposite.
-Neural signaling runs on components that operate at scales where quantum fluctuations matter: probabilistic neurotransmitter release, single ion channels gating open or closed, molecular bindings resolving one way or the other.
-A neuron sitting near its firing threshold is a detector of exactly this noise — a sub-threshold fluctuation decides whether it spikes now, a few milliseconds later, or not at all.
-Feed that spike into a recurrent network tuned by evolution to discriminate, decide, and act on fine differences, and the microscopic variation does not wash out.
-It cascades.
+It would, in a system that damped it out.
+Brains, this chapter conjectures, may do the opposite.
+Neural signaling runs on components that operate at scales where quantum fluctuations can matter: probabilistic neurotransmitter release, single ion channels gating open or closed, molecular bindings resolving one way or the other.
+A neuron sitting near its firing threshold is a plausible detector of exactly this noise — a sub-threshold fluctuation could decide whether it spikes now, a few milliseconds later, or not at all.
+Feed that spike into a recurrent network that discriminates, decides, and acts on fine differences, and the microscopic variation need not wash out; it can cascade.
+Whether biological brains exploit this route rather than merely tolerate it is an open empirical question — but nothing in their architecture obviously forbids it.

-The amplification is not uniform; it concentrates where decisions are close.
-When two options are evaluated as nearly equal, a whisper of quantum noise in the comparison settles the choice.
-When attention drifts, a quantum-seeded shift in focus determines what gets noticed at all.
-Under fatigue and stress, the margins shrink and the noise floor rises together.
-Agent choices are, in this respect, a distinctive kind of chaotic system.
+Such amplification, where it occurs, would not be uniform; it would concentrate where decisions are close.
+When two options are evaluated as nearly equal, a whisper of quantum noise in the comparison could be enough to settle the choice; when attention drifts, a quantum-seeded shift in focus could tip what gets noticed at all; under fatigue and stress, the margins shrink and the noise floor rises together.
+Agent choices would then be, in this respect, a distinctive kind of chaotic system.
 Classical chaos is deterministic sensitivity: one trajectory, exquisitely dependent on initial conditions, unpredictable only because you cannot measure finely enough.
 Cognitive chaos has the sensitivity and a genuinely indeterminate seed — the sensitive dependence is fed by quantum events that do not have single outcomes.
 The result is not one hard-to-predict trajectory but real branching: physically distinct futures, all realized, diverging at the speed of thought.

 The Hard Case and the Easy Ones